-RCFC 83.2(g)(3) has been added to distinguish-in the timing of the standing panel's initiation of an investigation-between complaints arising outside the court and complaints arising within the court.
-New paragraph (g)(4) has also been added to require that the attorney receive written notice of the complaint when the standing panel determines that an investigation is warranted.
+A new RCFC 83.2(g)(3) has been added to distinguish-in the timing of the standing panel's initiation of an investigation-between complaints arising outside the court and complaints arising within the court.
+A new paragraph (g)(4) has also been added to require that the attorney receive written notice of the complaint when the standing panel determines that an investigation is warranted.

-RCFC 83.2(g)(5)(C) has been amended to provide that as an alternative to appointing a court staff attorney or other appropriate court personnel, the standing panel may appoint outside counsel to investigate and/or prosecute allegations of misconduct.
+Former RCFC 83.2(g)(3)(C) has been renumbered as subparagraph (g)(5)(C) and amended to provide that as an alternative to appointing a court staff attorney or other appropriate court personnel, the standing panel may appoint outside counsel to investigate and/or prosecute allegations of misconduct.

-Former RCFC 83.2(g)(7) has been deleted as its substance has been incorporated into new paragraph 83.2(g)(3).
+Former RCFC 83.2(g)(7) has been deleted as its substance has been incorporated into new paragraph (g)(3).